HeatherAnne85/CyclistModel/README.md

 A module compatible with SUMO for modelling cyclists in microscopic traffic simulation

+If you use this code, please cite my paper:

+Kaths H (2023) A movement and interaction model for cyclists and other non-lane-based road users.
+Front.
+Future Transp.
+4:1183270. doi: 10.3389/ffutr.2023.1183270

 ## Getting Started

 CyclistModel is does not need installation and can be used as it is.